 In 2019, the Parent Company started construction of a project located in the City of Mandaluyong.
 The project is being constructed on a parcel of land registered in the Parent Company's name.
-The construction of the project is ongoing and is expected to be completed in 2025.
+The construction of the project is ongoing and is expected to be completed in 2024.
 Upon completion, the project will be subsequently leased out to third parties and related parties.
 In 2021, the Parent Company has transferred the construction-in-progress to SPI Property Developers, Inc. ("SPI-PDI").
+The Parent Company intends to transfer the land where the project is being constructed to SPI-PDI in 2022.